cosmos/ibc/papers/2020-05/src/channels.md

 &nbsp;

-The `sendPacket` function is called by a module in order to send an IBC packet on a channel end owned by the calling module to the corresponding module on the counterparty chain.
+The `sendPacket` function is called by a module in order to send an IBC packet on a channel end owned by the calling module to the corresponding module on the counterparty ledger.

 Calling modules must execute application logic atomically in conjunction with calling `sendPacket`.